-Hold the Page Up key down for eight or so lengthy seconds.
+Hold the Page Up key down for about eight seconds.
 You will hear the engine sound rise.

 The airplane will start accelerating down the runway.
-As it does so, it will drift to the left, before finally taking off, banking to the left, falling to the ground and crashing.
+As it does so, it will drift to the left, before finally taking off, banking to the left, falling to the ground and crashing (probably).

 You can see a replay of the crash using the View -> Instant Replay menu.
-Click the Replay button at the bottom of the dialog window, then use \mathbf{v} and \mathbf{V} to see the airplane from the outside.
+Click the Replay button at the bottom of the dialog window, then use v and V to see the airplane from the outside.
 The picture below shows the end part of the flight.
 You can take a snapshot by typing the F3 key.
-You can alos use the F10 key to toggle the menu bar on or off.
+You can also use the F10 key to toggle the menu bar on or off.